robhague/quarg/README.md

 type of arguments (overriding the type of the default value, if present).
 Boolean arguments are exposed as flags.

+If the command function runs to completion, the return value is printed to standard output (see `@quarg.output`, below), and the program exits with a status of 0 (success).
+If an exception is thrown, the string value of the exception (i.e., _without_ a stack trace) is printed to standard error, and the program exits with a status of 1.
+If there is an error parsing the command line arguments, the program immediately prints a usage message to standard error and exits with a status of 2.

 Decorators are provided to allow more fine-grained (but entirely optional) control:

 - `@quarg.command`: Expose this function as a subcommand.
 If any functions are thus marked, only these functions are exposed.

+- `@quarg.output(<filter>)`: Any return value other than None is sent to standard output.
+By default, this is passed through `str`; this decorator allows another function to be specified.
+The return value should be a string, or `None` to suppress output. `None` may be passed as a special case to always suppress output.

 - `@quarg.arg.<argname>(<overrides>)`: Pass the provided keyword arguments to add_argument() for `<argname>`.
 These values take precedence over values (such as types) inferred automatically.
 For example: